Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-4/day-3/labs/build-a-weather-app-with-ajax.md

 # Build a Weather App With AJAX

-- This lab is not and deliverable, but completion is **strongly recommended** as your project for Unit One involves using an API; this lab is really good practice

 - Create an app that uses a search form to show the weather in any city the user searches for

 - Set this up as a seperate Project Repo, and push it to your personal Github; this is a wonderful first project to have in your portfolio